 Figure 6 shows that model performance increases with training dataset size.
-To see how well the transformer performs with an increased number of data another subset of 10 million molecules images which was derived from the Dataset 1 was utilized.
+The test data performance increases up to a 70:30 split and then drops slightly, for which we have no explanation.
+Since we assumed that for our much larger final training data (30 mio) it would be beneficial for the network to see as much training data as possible, we used a 90:10 split for our final training.
+To see how well the transformer performs with an increased number of data another subset of 10 million molecules images which was derived from the Dataset 1 (Subset 2) was utilized.
 The image features were extracted using the InceptionV3 based network and the EfficientNet-B3 based network.
 Every dataset was converted into TFRecords and moved to the Google cloud.
 Two different models based on these two different image feature extractions were trained.
 After the model completed the training, they were tested using a test dataset size of 1 million molecule images of chemical structure depictions.
-Table 6 summarizes the results.
+Table 7 summarizes the results.

-Table 6: Testing results of the models trained on 10 million molecule images of chemical structure depictions
+Table 7: Testing results of the models trained on 10 million molecule images of chemical structure depictions